Zhang Guoqing: Political career

-In 2007, Zhang was named an alternate member of the 17th Central Committee of the Chinese Communist Party, and was one of the youngest members with a seat on the body (he was only 42 at the time).
-By 2012, China North Industries had secured a place in the Fortune Global 500.
-In 2012, he became a full member of the 18th Central Committee.

 In April 2013, Zhang took on a political office for the first time in his life, and was named deputy party chief of Chongqing; three months later he also took on the role of president of the Chongqing party school, which is customary for deputy party chiefs of a jurisdiction.
 Along with Ma Xingrui, Zhang was the only provincial-level deputy party chief with a full seat on the 18th Central Committee.

+In January 2016, during his inspection of the Chongqing State-owned Assets Supervision and Administration Commission, Zhang stated guidance should be provided based on the actual situation of state-owned enterprises.
+In April 2016, he paid an inspection trip to the Chongqing Chemical and Pharmaceutical Holding Company, he called on efforts to be made to steadily advance supply-side structural reforms.
 In December 2016, Zhang was appointed the acting mayor of Chongqing.

-In December 2017, Zhang was appointed as the CPC Deputy Secretary of Tianjin.
+In December 2017, Zhang was appointed as the CCP Deputy Secretary of Tianjin.
 Later, he was appointed as Mayor in January 2018.

-On September 1, 2020, Zhang was appointed as the CPC Secretary of Liaoning.
+On September 1, 2020, Zhang was appointed as the CCP Secretary of Liaoning.

 Zhang is seen as a promising candidate for the "6th generation of Chinese leadership".
 Compared to his contemporaries, Zhang's background is unusual in that much of his career was spent as a corporate executive rather than in politics.

+Vice Premier

 After the 20th Party National Congress, he was elected as a member of the CCP Politburo.
-On 12 March 2023, he was appointed as a vice premier of the People's Republic of China.
+On 12 March 2023, he was appointed as a vice premier of China.
+His portfolio consisted of industry and information technology, emergency management, and state-owned enterprises.

+In June 2023, Zhang paid an inspection trip to various manufacturing companies in Shanghai, where he calling on them to move up the value chain and speed up breakthroughs in key technologies.
+In August 2023, he visited Heilongjiang to inspect flood control efforts.
+He visited Russia to attend the Eastern Economic Forum in Vladivostok in September 2023, where he met with Russian President Vladimir Putin.
+After earthquakes in Gansu in December 2023, Zhang oversaw the rescue efforts.

+In January 2024, after landslides in Liangshui in Zhenxiong County, Yunnan, Zhang was sent by Xi as a delegation to the scene.
+In December 2024, Zhang visited Iran, where he met with Iranian President Masoud Pezeshkian.
+In February 2025, Zhang attended the 2025 Artificial Intelligence Action Summit in Paris, France.
+He stated China's willingness to work with other countries to safeguard security and share achievements in the field of artificial intelligence to build "a community with a shared future for mankind".
+In October 2025, Zhang visited Zhejiang, where he called for enterprises to apply artificial intelligence technologies to research and development, design, product manufacturing and process optimisation.